 There is some bread, snacks and drinks available for free during the event.
 There is a kitchen at the venue.
 The A Bloc shopping mall is a 10 minute walk away frm the venue, with an Alepa store that is open until midnight and some restaurants.
 There's also a grill kiosk 500 meters from the venue, which is open until early in the morning.
 The BBQ on Sunday is on the houes.
 Fridge space is very limited, so please don't bring food that needs to be refrigerated.

 We do not encourage sleeping at the venue and there are no designated sleeping areas, so please don't bring a sleeping bag or other sleeping gear.
 However, we won't wake you up if you happen to fall asleep.

 When you enter the venue, register at the reception desk to get a wristband.
 Keep your wristband on for the whole weekend, you may not enter the site without it.
 If your wristband breaks, contact the organizers to get a new one.
 There are organizers at the site around the clock, and we will in general keep an eye on stuff on the site.
 Nevertheless, the organizers are not responsible for any damage or loss of your property, so please take care of your belongings.

-University of Helsinki, Haaga-Helia and Metropolia students will get one course credit for participating in some compo at the Graffathon.
-We are still negotiating Aalto University for a study point opportunity.
-More information at the hackathon.
+Students of Aalto University, University of Helsinki, Haaga-Helia and Metropolia are eligible for one ECTS credit for participating in some compo at the Graffathon.
+More information at the event.